FilWisher/lexi-int/README.md

 # lexi-int

 Lexicographical ordering for integers.
-Produces `[]byte` and hex `string` encodings of integers that have the same lexicographical ordering.
+Produces `[]byte` and hex `string` encodings of integers that maintain the same ordering before and after encoding.

 From the implementation by [substack](https://github.com/substack/lexicographic-integer).